clivemjeffery/henge2/README.md

 It works!
 And with a single tenant app, something I never had in Henge Egg.
 There will be some tidying up to do before testing on the school server.

 In particular, I need to support users who log in the other way(s).

+## Working on Livewire

+Doing the "Livewire 3 from Scratch" Laracast with Jeremy McPeak.
+Up to USING FULL PAGE COMPONENTS Ep 7 just before creating the full page comp at about halfway.